Student Canteen: GMA Radio-Television Arts (1975–86)

 In 1975, the triumvirate of Menardo Jimenez, Felipe Gozon and Gilberto Duavit Sr. took over RBS and changed its name to GMA Radio-Television Arts.
 Looking for a show that could serve as a gateway to daytime dominance, the new management conducted negotiations with Eddie Ilarde who readily agreed to revive Student Canteen under his production company Program Philippines Inc.

 In January 1975, Student Canteen was revived, with Helen Vela and Coney Reyes joining original hosts Pepe Pimentel, Bobby Ledesma and Eddie Ilarde.
 Ramon Ramano was the original director of the show.
 Ariston "Aris" Bautista was the floor director, and later the show's director.

 The show had a segment called "Search for the Student Canteener" which was a singing contest.
 This segment attracted a lot of high quality contestants and many of former "Canteeners", including Marco Sison, became successful professional singers.
 Many other singing contest segments within the show produced some of the country's top singers.
 Bert Nievera, for example, was the champion of the segment called, "Search for Johnny Mathis of the Philippines."

-The program also featured a highly popular segment called "IQ 7" which was a quiz contest and produced the country's top quiz champions like Bong Barrameda, Ramon Lorenzo, Romeo Miat, Victor Saymo, Vic Volfango, Antonio Manaloto, Esmeraldo Tellerva, Gil Manimbo, Eduardo Alvaran, Virgilio Acasio, Nazzir Abbas, Roberto Villareal, Emilio Apostol, Nehemias Miguel, Nilo Francisco, Sonny Pascual, Leoncio Pelayo, David Oriel, Leon Bongulto, Pete Dadula, Boni Magtibay, and many others who have gone on to excel in their respective chosen fields of endeavor.
+The program also featured a highly popular segment called "IQ 7" which was a quiz contest and produced the country's top quiz champions like Rogelio "Bong" Barrameda, Ramon Lorenzo, Romeo Miat, Victor Saymo, Vic Volfango, Antonio Manaloto, Esmeraldo Tellerva, Gil Manimbo, Eduardo Alvaran, Virgilio Acasio, Nazzir Abbas, Roberto Villareal, Emilio Apostol, Nehemias Miguel, Nilo Francisco, Sonny Pascual, Leoncio Pelayo, David Oriel, Leon Bongulto, Pete Dadula, and Boni Magtibay.
 A spin-off of the quiz segment "IQ 7" called "Battle of Campus Brains" produced the first and only female quiz champion in the history of GMA-7 quiz shows, Essem Zisenia Solomon, who defeated the then reigning champion Pete Dadula and several other quiz veterans.

 Student Canteen was the only noontime show that existed in the 1970s before the debut of Eat Bulaga! on July 30, 1979, hosted by the trio of Tito Sotto, Vic Sotto & Joey de Leon, formerly from Student Canteen.
 Eat Bulaga! was in danger of cancellation until the segment "Mr. Macho" made it the top-rating noontime show in 1980.
 Afterwards, Student Canteens ratings began to decline.
 Coney Reyes would leave the show after it took in Chiqui Hollmann, formerly from Eat Bulaga!.
 Other fresh faces would later join Student Canteen, including Jackie Lou Blanco, Chat Silayan, Dyords Javier and Francis Magalona.
 Julie Vega was supposed to be included in the show however, the plan was shelved following her illness and subsequent death in 1985.

-The show's stint on GMA ended on June 7, 1986 following the People Power Revolution.
-It was later replaced by Lunch Date.
+The show's stint on GMA ended on June 7, 1986.